pcdshub/twincat-bsd-ansible/README.md

-## twincat-bsd-ansible-testing
+## twincat-bsd-ansible

-twincat-bsd-ansible-testing: trying out ansible for provisioning TwinCAT BSD PLCs.
+A repository for trying out Ansible provisioning of TwinCAT BSD PLCs.

 ### Install requirements